DavidSheltonSF/to-do-app/README.md

 ## Knowlege applied
 - Components
-- States and Hooks
+- Passing props through components
+- How to use a state and the useState hook
-- CSS Modules
+- How to use CSS modules for style components